-The effects of surgery on your speech and swallowing will depend on how much of the lower jaw is removed and how it is repaired.
-You may find you have difficulties with speaking and swallowing after your operation.
+The effects of surgery on your speech and swallowing will depend on how much of the upper jaw is removed and how it is repaired.
+Because the splint following your initial surgery is temporary, you may find your voice sounds different and you may get fluid leaking from your nose when you eat or drink.
 Once you are feeling stronger after surgery, the SLT will visit you on the ward.
-He/she will be able to:
+They will be able to: